springfall2008/batpred/docs/config-yml-settings.md

 ### Data from GivTCP

 The following configuration entries in apps.yaml are pre-configured to automatically use the appropriate GivTCP sensors.

+If you have a 3-phase electricity supply and one inverter (and battery) on each phase then you will need to add one line for the load, import, export and PV sensors for each of the 3 phases.

+If you have a single phase electricity supply and multiple inverters on the phase then you will need to add one line for each of the load and PV sensors.
+You don't need multiple lines for the import or export sensors as each inverter will give the total import or export information.

-Edit if necessary if you have multiple inverters or non-standard GivTCP sensor names:
+Edit if necessary if you have non-standard GivTCP sensor names:

 - **load_today** - GivTCP Entity name for the house load in kWh today (must be incrementing)
 - **import_today** - GivTCP Imported energy today in kWh (incrementing)
 - **export_today** - GivTCP Exported energy today in kWh (incrementing)
 - **pv_today** - GivTCP PV energy today in kWh (incrementing).
-If you have multiple inverters, enter each inverter PV sensor on a separate line.
+If you have multiple inverters, enter each inverter PV sensor on a separate line.<BR>
-If you have an AC-coupled GivEnergy inverter then enter the Home Assistant sensor for your PV inverter.
+If you have an AC-coupled GivEnergy inverter then enter the Home Assistant sensor for your PV inverter.<BR>
 If you don't have any PV panels, comment or delete this line out of apps.yaml.

 See the [Workarounds](#workarounds) section below for configuration settings for scaling these if required.